PoutineSyropErable/config_all/readme.md

 # Step 4: Fallback to recursive update if needed
 git submodule update --init --recursive || echo "Recursive submodule update failed"
 ```

+** You should check the .git of nvim, zsh, and other to set them up **

 Example For i3:
 https://www.youtube.com/watch?v=_ZSJtvB35-E